SimonBarak/Desaltung/index.markdown

 ![](https://res.cloudinary.com/dhxmg9p4i/image/upload/v1602706936/desaltung/luis-graterol-uAROvYw9WDs-unsplash_jtxlj4.jpg)

-## Solar desalitisation is simple technology based on physical phenomena close to greenhouse effect.
+## Solar desalination is simple technology based on physical phenomena close to greenhouse effect.

 Imagine a simple pool filled with salty or contaminated water.
 Cover that pool with greenhouse made from glass and systém of collecting tubes inside and connect the reservoir for desalinizated water.
 Sun heat up the water and evaporates it while water wapours, salt free, condensate on the greenhouse glass and goes down filling the tank.
 For direct usage it is necessary to add some minerals and water is good for drinking.
 Such process is directly dependent on water and vapours interface and in the simplest for could be quite slow.